Hudson Catholic Regional High School: Athletics

 The Hudson Catholic hockey team won the parochial state hockey championship in 2000, defeating Seton Hall Preparatory School by a score of 2–1, and then defeated Bayonne High School by a 4–2 margin to win the Tournament of Champions.
 The team won the Handchen Cup in 1987, 1988, 1994.

 The boys wrestling team won the North Jersey Non-Public Group B state title in 2008 and 2009.

 In 2013, the baseball team won its first state title, finishing the season with a 19–10 record and defeating St. Joseph High School by a score of 7–0 in the Non-Public B tournament championship game.

 The boys track team won the indoor relay championship in Non-Public Group B in 2015, 2016 and 2020.

 The boys soccer team won the Non-Public B North state sectional final against Montclair Kimberley Academy in a 1-0 victory in 2016.
 The team is coached by Lou Ken-Kwofie.

 The girls basketball team won the Hudson County Tournament in 2018 defeating Bayonne High School by a score of 55-42.

 The girls volleyball team won the Hudson County Tournament in 2015 defeating Secaucus High School by a score of 2-1.
 The team won the Hudson County Tournament in 2016 defeating Secaucus High School by a score of 2-0.
 The team won the Hudson County Tournament in 2018 defeating Secaucus High School by a score of 2-0.
 The 2019 team repeated as Hudson County Tournament, again defeating Secaucus High School by a score of 2-0.
 The team won another Hudson County Tournament in 2021 defeating Union City High School by a score of 2-0.

 The 2016 softball team won the Hudson County Tournament, the program's first, defeating Kearny High School in the championship gameby a score of 15-0.
 The Hawks won the Hudson County Tournament in 2020, defeating Bayonne High School by a score of 5-1.

-Guidance counseling

-Br.
-David S. Baginski, FSC Guidance Center is an integral part of the Hudson Catholic campus.
-Located on the first floor, the Guidance Center is one of the busiest rooms on the campus.
-Contained within are two Counseling Offices, the College Placement Office and The Learning Center for Compensatory Education and Supplemental Instruction.

-A full-time counselor runs the College Placement Office.
-In addition to the various catalogs, brochures, and viewbooks that are available, the room is equipped with high-speed cable Internet which enables the students to take virtual tours of college campuses, as well as apply on-line when applicable.
-A TV/VCR is available to view the video library of colleges and universities.

-Three counselors are assigned to the freshman, sophomore and junior classes.
-The counselors coordinate school programs and events such as the SAT's, college fairs, career days, financial aid seminars and study skills workshops.